mIRC-Scripters/mirckb/docs/source/commands/font.rst

     * - Parameter
       - Description
     * - [window]
-      - if none of the -azs switches are used, you must provide the name of a window instead
+      - if none of the -azs switch is used, you must provide the name of a window instead
     * - <fontsize>
       - the size of the font, can be negative: it will then match the size of fonts in the font dialog
     * - <fontname>